 An advisory bike lane defines a preferred space for bicyclists and motorists to operate on narrow streets that would otherwise be a shared roadway environment.
 Roads with advisory bike lanes accommodate low to moderate volumes of two-way motor vehicle traffic and provide a prioritized space for bicyclists with little or no widening of the paved roadway surface.
 Because of their reduced cross section requirements, advisory bike lanes have the potential to open up more roadways to more comfortable bicycle travel.

-The advisory bike lanes on Memorial Drive will be complimented by sharrows and Share the Road signage every 400 metres along the roadway to further clarify that cyclists and motorists are sharing the road.
+The advisory bike lanes on Memorial Drive will be complemented by sharrows and Share the Road signage every 400 metres along the roadway to further clarify that cyclists and motorists are sharing the road.

 The Active Transportation Advisory Committee (ATAC) was formed back in August 2016 with the primary objective of developing an Active Transportation Master Plan (ATMP) which was completed in January 2019.
 The ATMP provides direction for active transportation for the period of 20 years and this is the first infrastructure project implemented under the ATMP.
 The City of North Bay along with partners from the ATAC were able to access provincial grants under two programs that will fund all of the active transportation projects and programming for 2020 along with the City’s required contribution, which will make a substantial change in the community.